My Favourite Corgi

 Getting your corgi to sit is one of the most common dog training skills – and one of the most important.
+The sit command lets you keep your dog behaved and under control.

 This is critical when you are outside and around strangers, or other dogs.
 It can also be useful when stopping to look or a map, or waiting for the lights to change at the intersection!